 Research Aptitude Examination

 All Ph.D. students must take and successfully complete the Research Aptitude Examination (RAE) in the first year of the Ph.D. program.
 The RAE is held twice a year, once in January (between the fall and spring semesters) and once in June (after the end of the spring semester).
-The timeline for the examination period are announced by the BIOE Graduate Office before the end of the Fall semester.
+The timeline for the examination period is announced by the BIOE Graduate Office before the end of the Fall semester.

 The exam consists of a written proposal and oral presentation on a selected research problem statement.
 Students are responsible for identifying their research proposal topic and generating their research problem statement.
 The topic and problem statement must be related to one of the research areas or projects from the student’s fall rotations (or assigned lab for direct admit students), such that the research conducted during the rotation prepares the student for the proposed project or project extension.
 It is expected that during the rotation the student will have learned the key problems and experimental methods/options in the related field.
 Additionally, student are expected to use their newly-acquired knowledge, preliminary investigations from their rotation, and/or literature reports to support the proposed work as they prepare the RAE written proposal and oral presentation.

-Students will email their topic and problem statement to the BIOE Graduate office (email@example.com) no later than one month in advance of the advertised written proposal submission date.
+Students will email their topic and problem statement to the BIOE Graduate office (firstname.lastname@example.org) by the advertised deadline, which is several weeks in advance of the written proposal submission date.
 Submitted topics and problem statements will be shared with the appropriate PI to confirm the topic is consistent with research conducted during that student’s rotation.
-Once the BIOE Graduate Office received a student’s topic and problem statement, changes are not permitted.
+Once the BIOE Graduate Office receives a student’s topic and problem statement, changes and feedback from others are not permitted.